angela6gr/First-Milestone-Project/README.md

 The Contact Page includes a big inviting title, "Send me a message", and a contact form over a photo of a reception table with vibrant colors.
 In the future I would like to link the form to send an email to my company's email address.

+## UX

+The website aims to capture the attention of potential clients, by focusing more on the images rather than the text, as the field of event decoration itself creates emotion-provoking designs and visualisation.
+Adobe XD was used for the wireframe of the website.
+You can view it here: [Mockup]

 ## Technologies Used

 - Gitpod and GitHub